Cuseum/rails-handbook/Workflows/GIT/Clean changes.md

 git cherry-pick -n {BASE-OF-BRANCH}..{branch-name}
 ```

-_Note_: BASE-OF-BRANCH is one commit prior of the first commit of the branch.
+_Note_: BASE-OF-BRANCH is one commit prior to the first commit of the branch.

 Cherry picking usually produces less merge conflicts once `master` and `staging` diverge.

 The commit message should be in the following format.

 ```
 Merge-squash {branch-name}